nxg-nxg/vtspice/README.md

 ## Setup

--   Check the commands in "Dependency" section in README.md is available.
+-   Check the commands in "Dependency" in README.md is available.
 -   Download the vtspice script from Releases or `git clone https://github.com/nxg-nxg/vtspice.git`
 -   Create directory for vtspice on remote server (ex. `/home/remoteuser/vtspice`).
 -   Edit "Variables" section in vtspice script, and set below items.
     -   `REMOTEUSR`, Username who run simulation on remote server
     -   `REMOTEIP`, IP adress of remote server
     -   `REMOTEVTSDIR`, Path to directory for vtspice on remote server (Cannot end of path with "/")
-    -   `SPICE`, Path to the original file of the SPICE command (Use `which` command, like `which hspice` on remote server)
+    -   `SPICE`, Path to SPICE command (See "[SPICE simulator and Options](./README.md#spice-simulator-and-options)" in README.md)
-    -   `OPTIONS`, Options given to SPICE commands
+    -   `OPTIONS`, Options given to SPICE command  (See "[SPICE simulator and Options](./README.md#spice-simulator-and-options)" in README.md)
--   Place the script in some directory on local server (ex. `/home/localuser/.local/vtspice`), and set environment variable PATH.
+-   Place the script on local server (ex. `/home/localuser/.local/vtspice`), and set environment variable PATH.

 ## How To Run

-Place SPICE files (ex. inverter.sp, netlist, mos.mdl) to local directory.
+Place SPICE files (ex. inverter.sp, netlist, mos.mdl) on local server.

 **inverter.sp**